Invisible Wounds: Understanding and Healing from Narcissistic Abuse

 But.

-Some people are narcissistic.
-And if you’ve been in a relationship with one, you may still be living in the aftershocks—confused, questioning your reality, defending your emotions, or having your hurt minimized while they expertly gaslight and play the victim.
+If you’ve been involved with one—or thought you loved one—you may still be living in the emotional aftershocks: confused, questioning your reality, defending your feelings, while your pain is minimized and your experience distorted as they gaslight and play the victim.

 The Easiest Way to Spot a Narcissist